mirchandani-mohnish/wikipedia-clickstream/README.md

     - downloads the gzip file
     - extracts it
     - sends it to kafka
+    - integrate spark and make workers
 - send kafka data to spark

 - process spark and store in cassandra
+    - read the particular word in cassandra
+    - update that in the same with increments to the particular column
 - show cassandra data via visuals

 ## Extras
 - host on azure
+    - data lake
+    - cosmos db
+    - s3 bucket alternative
 - try multiple spark instances as workers
 - mock clickstream

+pip install cassandra-driver